DE3S: Dual-Enhanced Soft-Sparse-Shape Learning for Medical Early Time-Series Classification: Introduction

 To address these challenges, this paper proposes \textbf{DE3S}: a novel \textbf{Dual-Enhanced Soft-Sparse-Shape Learning} method.
-This method is designed to be robust against weak early-stage signals and subject-specific variations, which are common challenges in medical time-series analysis.
-Instead of relying on a single enhancement method, it integrates a comprehensive dual-enhancement mechanism, an attention-based soft shapelets sparsification mechanism \cite{liu2025learning}, and a dual-path MoE-Inception fusion architecture.
-This holistic approach systematically strengthens weak signals, efficiently identifies discriminative patterns, and captures both local and global temporal dependencies to improve both the accuracy and earliness of ETSC in critical medical applications.
-The main three contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Novel Dual-Enhancement Mechanism}: A comprehensive dual-enhancement mechanism that incorporates three optional components is introduced: temporal cropping, amplitude scaling, and Gaussian noise injection for data-level feature enhancement.
-Additionally, a multi-head attention mechanism captures critical temporal point information for spatio-temporal enhancement, enabling the model to systematically strengthen weak early-stage signals while preserving discriminative characteristics for robust medical ETSC applications. \item \textbf{Attention-Score-based Soft Shapelets Sparsification}: A soft shapelets sparsification mechanism that dynamically identifies and preserves the most discriminative temporal patterns while efficiently aggregating less important shapelets into representative tokens is designed.
-This approach maintains critical information while reducing computational complexity, enabling effective and accurate pattern discovery in early-stage medical data. \item \textbf{Dual-Path MoE-Inception Fusion Architecture}: A novel dual-path architecture that synergistically combines Mixture of Experts (MoE) with multi-scale Inception modules is proposed.
-The MoE path performs local learning within individual shapelets to handle subject-specific variations, while the multi-scale Inception module complements this by capturing global patterns across shapelets, resulting in comprehensive temporal modeling that addresses both local discriminative features and global temporal dependencies comprehensively. \end{itemize}
+This method is designed to be robust against weak early-stage signals and subject-specific variations, which are common challenges in medical time series analysis.
+Instead of relying on a single enhancement method, it integrates a comprehensive dual-enhancement mechanism, an attention-based patch mechanism, and a dual-path MoE-Inception fusion architecture.
+This holistic approach systematically strengthens weak signals, efficiently identifies discriminative patterns (patches), and captures both local and global temporal dependencies to improve both the accuracy and earliness of ETSC in critical medical applications.
+The main three contributions of this work are summarized as follows: